-The use of oil painted animation brings to life the stories of three powerful women in post-conflict Sierra Leone; revealing the violence and corruption women face as they fight for fairer representation in the governance of their country.
+The use of oil painted animation brings to life the stories of three powerful women in post-conflict Sierra Leone, revealing the violence and corruption women face as they fight for fairer representation in the governance of their country.
 The story of the ten-year battle to achieve fair representation for women in the governance of Sierra Leone is revealed to us with passion by three extraordinary women from diverse backgrounds.
 Bernadette, Salamatu, and Barbara share their stories of the ‘roadblocks’ women face within the world of politics in Sierra Leone.
-The film moves effortlessly between Em Cooper’s exquisite oil-painted animation and live action video – so transforming issues of gender and politics into compelling and thought-provoking viewing.
+The film moves effortlessly between Em Cooper’s exquisite oil-painted animation and live action video, transforming issues of gender and politics into compelling and thought-provoking viewing.

 Commissioned by Pathways for Women’s Empowerment and Screen South.
 Funded by Real World Films.

 I often work with people who have a need to tell their story, and who find that being creative gives them not only a voice, but also hope.
-I make my own work through and beside them whilst enabling them to make their own which is both inspiring and satisfying.
+I make my own work through them and beside them, whilst enabling them to make their own which is both inspiring and satisfying.
 Now I find myself collaborating with scholars and artists from other disciplines through my current project Elemental Dialogues.
 Exploring what it means to interpret film-poems (but not to translate!) as I pass our film onto other artists for interpretation.
 We find that there is no one truth, there are only competing stories.